genotoul-bioinfo/Binette/README.md

 <!-- - Bin selection have been improved.
 It selects the best bins in a more accurate and elegant manner.
 - It is easier to use. -->

+A comprehensive documentation of Binette is avalaible here: https://binette.readthedocs.io/

 # Installation

 ## With Bioconda